-The differentials and axles are essential components in transferring power from your engine to the rear or front wheels.
+Differentials and axles are essential components in the transmission of power from your engine to the rear or front wheels.

-Internal combustion engines operate through the combustion of air/fuel mixture.
-When the pistons move they in turn power the driveshaft.
+Internal combustion engines work by burning an air-fuel mixture.
+When the pistons move, they in turn drive the drive shaft.

 How the driveshaft works

 You need the power to be delivered from the engine to the rear axles.
 The driveshaft is the link between the two.
-You identify the driveshaft by the presence of universal joints on both ends.
-On one side of the driveshaft is the transmission slip yoke and the other end has axle connection.
-The rotations are fashioned in a counter-clockwise manner.
+You identify the drive shaft by the presence of universal joints at both ends.
+On one side of the drive shaft is the transmission fork, while the other end has an axle connection.
+The rotations are counterclockwise.

-The rear axle has the braking system and rear suspension.
-Power is received on the rear axle from the connection to the driveshaft in the middle.
-This is then delivered to the wheels through a gear system.
-This is held through a 90-degree angle.
-The pinion gear will deliver power from the driveshaft to the hypoid gear.
-Gear oil is used to ensure lubrication.
-Due to the heavy load that the hypoid gear system is subjected to the lubrication uses a splash system instead of the typical pump system to deliver oil.
+The rear axle has the brake system and the rear suspension.
+The power on the rear axle is absorbed by the connection to the drive shaft in the middle.
+It is then transmitted to the wheels via a transmission system.
+This is held at a 90-degree angle.
+The pinion delivers the power from the driveshaft to the hypoid wheel.
+Transmission oil is used for lubrication.
+Due to the high load, the hypoid gear system is subjected to, the lubrication uses a spray system instead of the typical pump system for oil delivery.

-In this instance, the pinion bearings are partially submerged in oil.
-The reason being that they rotate faster than the other bearings and should there be insufficient lubrication the whole system will suffer.
+In this case, the pinion bearings are partially immersed in oil.
+The reason for this is that they rotate faster than the other bearings, and if the lubrication is insufficient, the entire system suffers.

 Piston Gear vs Ring Gear

-The piston gear system is smaller than the ring gear and therefore rotates at a faster rate.
-This gives birth to the axle ration.
-Typical axle ratios can be numbered as 3:42:1, which means the piston gear system has to rotate 3:42 times for every one rotation of the ring system.
+The piston gear system is smaller than the ring gear and therefore rotates faster.
+This results in the axle ratio.
+Typical final drive ratios can be numbered as 3:42:1, which means that the piston gear system must rotate 3:42 times for each revolution of the ring system.